MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

 best hardware has been added to it.
-The result is, then, performance reasonably usable by today's standard - as long as you steer clear of stupidly JavaScript-packed websites like [BBC](https://bbc.co.uk/) and [CNN](https://cnn.com/) - nothing against liberal media, but damn, strip down your website or at least provide something more basic, okay?
+The result is, then, performance reasonably usable by today's standard - as long as you steer clear of stupidly JavaScript-packed websites like [BBC](https://bbc.co.uk/) and [CNN](https://cnn.com/) - nothing against the liberal media, but damn, strip down your website or at least provide something more basic, okay?

 As to the "almost" part, it comes back to the "evil" of allowing upgrades